Meet JBL's next-gen Clip 3 mini Bluetooth speaker

 JBL says the latest Clip offers improved sound quality and battery life (10 hours) in the same compact form.
 The fully waterproof speaker is also more durable, according to JBL, with the integrated carabiner framing the entire perimeter of the speaker, acting as a bumper.

-As for extra features, there's a built-in echo and noise cancelling speakerphone along with playback can volume control buttons on top of the speaker.
+As for extra features, there's a built-in echo and noise-canceling speakerphone along with playback can volume control buttons on top of the speaker.

 I'll let you know how much its sound has improved as soon as I get my hands on a review unit.